blink1073/phosphor-properties/README.md

  *
  *   - Define static methods to get and set the value of the property
  *     for a particular instance of the owner type.
 These two methods
- *     should not perform extra logic outside of delegation to the
+ *     should contain no logic outside of delegation to the static
- *     static property.
+ *     property.
  *
  *   - Name the static methods by prepending 'get' and 'set' to the
  *     capitalized property name.
 Omit the 'Property' suffix.